-Disability.gov – Disability.
-Govis a federal government sponsored website that is one of the most comprehensive resources for those suffering from a disability.
+Disability.
+Govis a federal government-sponsored website that is one of the most comprehensive resources for those suffering from a disability.
 It provides reliable information, primarily in the form of handouts and guides, regarding all aspects of living with a disability.
 Topics covered range from financial benefits to advocacy to employment to transportation.

 The federal Equal Employment Opportunity Commission administers the Americans with Disabilities Act and other federal laws that protect disabled workers from discrimination.
 Its website provides overviews of which individuals and employers are covered under the laws, what their obligations are, and how to file a claim.
 The website for the Colorado Division of Regulatory Agencies (DORA), Civil Rights Division is less comprehensive but includes similar resources regarding the laws and complaint process in Colorado.

 We hope you find these resources helpful.
-And, of course, you can always learn more about disability law and recent news by visiting the Rocky Mountain Disability Law Group’s blogor contacting our office to set-up a consultation with one of our attorneys.
+And, of course, you can always learn more about disability law and recent news by contacting our office at Whitcomb, Selinsky Law PC or the Rocky Mountain Disability Law Group o set up a consultation with one of our attorneys.
+Please call (303) 534-1958 or fill out an online form.